 The Forgotten Foundations of Fundraising, Jeremy Beer and Jeffrey Cain

 *Beer and Cain give practical tips for managing a fundraising operation.
 Many ideas introduced in The Philanthropic Revolution are continued here, along with specific suggestions.
-One point that stood out to me; the mean number of donor meetings that contain asks is 39.5%.
+One point that stood out to me; the mean number of donor meetings that contain an ask is 39.5%.
 That is, less than 40% of meetings among top organizations include an ask for funds.
 Getting to know your donors is what’s most important.

 The Quest for Belonging, Jeremy Beer